ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

 Thirdly, the constructor.
 When starting up the ROS 2 ``message_filters::Subscriber`` must be initialized with the topic.
 And the ``tf2_ros::MessageFilter`` must be initialized with that ``Subscriber`` object.
-The other arguments of note in the ``MessageFilter`` constructor are the ``target_frame`` and callback function.
+The other arguments of note in the ``MessageFilter`` constructor are the ``target_frame`` and the callback function.
 The target frame is the frame into which it will make sure ``canTransform`` will succeed.
-And the callback function is the function which will be called when the data is ready.
+And the callback function is the function that will be called when the data is ready.

 .. code-block:: C++